 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 The main research themes reflect the interests of staff members.
-The particular strengths of the department lie in applied financial econometrics, empirical finance, financial reporting and auditing, management accounting, public sector accounting and accounting for sustainability.
+The particular strengths of the school lie in applied financial econometrics, empirical finance, financial reporting and auditing, management accounting, public sector accounting and accounting for sustainability.

 Details of the current research and supervision interests of individual members of staff are available on the school website.